wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent.rst

           # yum upgrade wazuh-agent

     #.
-It is recommended to disable the Wazuh repository in order to avoid undesired upgrades and compatibility issues as the Wazuh agent should always be in the same or lower version than the Wazuh manager:
+It is recommended to disable the Wazuh repository in order to avoid undesired upgrades and compatibility issues as the Wazuh agent should always be in the same or an older version than the Wazuh manager:

         .. code-block:: console